Man robbed, attacked with hammer at homeless encampment in Culver City

 Authorities are investigating reports of a robbery and assault at a homeless encampment in Culver City.

-The incident reportedly occurred early Wednesday morning at around 5:30 a.m., when Costa Mesa Police Department officers responded to a call for service at the Shell Gas Station on Sepulveda Boulevard.
+The incident reportedly occurred early Wednesday morning at around 5:30 a.m., when Culver City Police Department officers responded to a call for service at the Shell Gas Station on Sepulveda Boulevard.

 When they arrived, they found a man "bleeding profusely from a head wound."